Mulching Cost in South Carolina: 2026 Pricing Guide for the Columbia Metro

 How Much Mulch You Need

 One cubic yard covers 100 sq ft at 3 inches deep (the recommended depth).
-One bale of pine straw covers 30–40 sq ft.
-A standard SC home with 8–12 beds totaling 400–800 sq ft of bed area needs 4–8 cubic yards of mulch or 30–60 bales of pine straw.
-Measure each bed (length × width) and add them up, then divide total square footage by 100 for cubic yards needed.
+One bale of pine straw covers 30-40 sq ft.
+A standard SC home with 8-12 beds totaling 400-800 sq ft of bed area needs 4-8 cubic yards of mulch or 30-60 bales of pine straw.
+Measure each bed (length x width) and add them up, then divide total square footage by 100 for cubic yards needed.
 Order 10% extra to account for uneven beds and waste.
+For precise measurements, our on-site estimates include bed measurement at no charge.

 Need mulching for your property?

-Hardwood mulch (one application per year): $300–$600 for an average home.
-Pine straw (two applications per year): $400–$800.
-The difference in annual cost is closer than most people expect because pine straw decomposes faster.
-For budget optimization, many SC properties use hardwood on flat, visible beds and pine straw on slopes and back areas — getting the best of both at a moderate total cost.
+Hardwood mulch (one application per year): $300-$600 for an average home.
+Pine straw (two applications per year): $400-$800.
+The difference in annual cost is closer than most people expect because pine straw decomposes faster in SC heat and humidity.
+For budget optimization, many SC properties use hardwood on flat, visible beds and pine straw on slopes and back areas -- getting the best of both at a moderate total cost.
+Annual maintenance contracts with a single provider save 10-15% and guarantee consistent quality.

 Getting the Best Value on Mulching in SC

 Get installed pricing (not material-only) that includes bed prep, edging, and cleanup.
-Verify the quoted depth is 2–3 inches — some companies spread thin to use less material.
+Verify the quoted depth is 2-3 inches -- some companies spread thin to use less material.
 Ask about trunk clearance (mulch touching tree bark causes rot).
 Bundle with other services for package savings.
 Schedule in the off-season for potential discounts.
+Avoid companies that volcano-mulch trees -- it wastes material and kills trees.
 We provide free estimates with transparent pricing for all 25 communities we serve.
 Call (839) 250-1959.

 FAQ